-Our counselors at Eddins Counseling Group work to create a LGBTQ+ inclusive space where all can feel heard, understood and free to express themselves without fear of judgment.
-We offer individual, couples and family LGBTQ+ counseling to help you and your loved ones overcome challenges without fear of encountering intolerance, narrow-mindedness or heterosexism.
+Our counselors at Eddins Counseling Group work to create an LGBTQ+ inclusive space where all can feel heard, understood and free to express themselves without fear of judgment.
+We offer individual, couples, and family LGBTQ+ counseling to help you and your loved ones overcome challenges without fear of encountering intolerance, narrow-mindedness or heterosexism.

 LGBTQ+ Counseling Covers a Wide Range of Issues